top of page

 The noun 'intimation' has its etymological origins in Latin and Middle English.
 It is derived from the Latin word 'intimare,' meaning 'to make known' or 'to announce,' which is related to 'intimus,' signifying 'innermost' or 'most personal.'
 In Middle English, the term 'intimacioun' emerged, signifying the act of making something known in a personal or confidential manner.
 Over time, 'intimation' came to represent a subtle or indirect suggestion, hint, or indication about something, often conveyed through words, gestures, or actions.
 This etymology underscores the historical connection between the idea of making something known in a personal and confidential manner and the modern usage of 'intimation' to describe the subtle communication of ideas or information.

-Quiz: Find the meaning of intimation
+Find the correct meaning of the noun intimation:

 Try Again!